Where do snow leopards live?

 Their tail is long and thick and helps the cat keep itself warm as it wraps the tail around the body during sleep.
 Also the long tail helps the snow leopard keep balance as it races down rocks chasing prey like wild sheep and goats.
 The fur is long and thick to keep the snow leopard warm and its color of gray and white makes it almost impossible to see the cats on the rocks and in snow.
 They have very small ears so they don’t lose body heat from them.
 Their paws are very wide so it’s easier to walk in deep snow.

-What altitude do they get up to in the mountains?
+What altitude can snow leopards live at in the mountains?

 In the Himalayan mountains snow leopards can be found up to 4000m (17,000 feet).

-How cold does it get in their home territory?
+How cold does it get in snow leopard habitat?

 In winter it can get minus 20-30 degrees centigrade where snow leopards live.

-Snow leopards will eat wild sheep and goats and a little animal like a rabbit called a marmot.
+Snow leopards will eat wild sheep and goats (like the ibex in photo left) and a little animal like a rabbit called a marmot.
 They will also occassionally eat birds.
 If they can’t get wild animals they will go to villages and kill sheep and goats belonging to the village.

 How many cubs does a snow leopard mother have?